cunnie/docs/concourse.md

 ### 0.4 Create BOSH Manifest

+We create the BOSH manifest for our Concourse server by doing the following:

-Our redacted (passwords & keys removed) BOSH manifest can be found here (TODO: insert URL of redacted manifest)
+* download the redacted (passwords & keys removed) BOSH [manifest](https://github.com/blabbertabber/blabbertabber/blob/develop/ci/concourse-aws.yml)
+* open it in an editor
+* search for every occurrence of *FIXME*
+* update the field described by the *FIXME*, e.g. update the IP address, set the password, set the Subnet ID, etc....

-Concourse has a sample *bosh-init* [manifest](https://github.com/concourse/concourse/blob/master/manifests/bosh-init-aws.yml), and we've taken theirs and modified it as follows:
+For those interested, our sample Concourse manifest was derived from Concourse's official sample *bosh-init* [manifest](https://github.com/concourse/concourse/blob/master/manifests/bosh-init-aws.yml) and modified as follows:

-* added an nginx release to avoid the cost of an ELB ($219.14/year <sup>[[ELB-pricing]](#ELB-pricing)</sup> )
+* added an nginx release to avoid the cost of an ELB ($219.14/year <sup>[[ELB-pricing]](#ELB-pricing)</sup> ) This was also why we opened up ports 80 and 443.
-* removed the consul-agent job (in the concourse release) which is not needed on a single-host deployment
 * removed all but the _tsa_ and _atc_ jobs (in the concourse release).
 We don't need the _baggageclaim_ or _groundcrew_ jobs because we have no local workers (we only need workers if we're running containers, which would be overly ambitious on a t2.micro instance).
 Note: we will provision workers in a follow-on blog post.
 * configured the web interface to be publicly-viewable but require authorization to make changes
-* add our remote worker's public key to *jobs.properties.tsa.authorized_keys*.
+* add our remote worker's public key to *jobs.properties.tsa.authorized_keys*

 ### 0.5 Deploy the Concourse Server